DreamCloud-Project/McSim-TLM-NoC/README.md

 - define the SYSTEMC_HOME variable pointing to a SystemC 2.3.1 root folder
 - have the xerces-c-dev library installed in standard includes and libs folders (using apt-get for example) or have xerces-c-dev library in a custom folder and define XERCES_HOME
-- have the libboost-dev library installed in standard includes and libs folders (using apt-get for example) or have libboost-dev library in a custom folder and define BOOST_HOME

 ### Compiling the simulator